 The Psalter is arranged into five books, each closing with a doxology and benediction.
 Hebrew tradition says these five books correspond to the five books of Moses.

-The first two books (Psalms 1-72) are very similar, and are often treated as one.
-They celebrate Israel’s golden age during the time of the united monarchy.
-Psalms 2 and 72 are prayers that the king will extend the rule of God to the ends of the earth.
-All the Psalms in Book I are attributed to David except Psalms 1, 2, and 33.
-Laments in the first two books always conclude with praise.
+Book II of the Psalter (Psalms 42-72) celebrates Israel’s golden age during the time of the united monarchy.
+The book closes with a prayer that the king will extend the rule of God to the ends of the earth (Psalm 72).
+Laments in this book always conclude with praise.

 Text adapted from 150 Questions about the Psalter by Bradley Johnston.